The Best Time to Visit Palm Springs

 October - December

-The back end of the year is secretly the best time to visit Palm Springs.
+The back end of the year is (perhaps not so secretly) the best time to visit Palm Springs.
 It has the preferable average temperatures of January - March (33 degrees in October, 21 degrees by December) but without as much of an influx of tourists and visitors.
 The best of both worlds, as they say.

 During October, look out for the annual Palm Springs Tram Road challenge - this 6K run (more like walk, if you ask us) begins at the bottom of Tram Way and ends at the Tram's Valley Station.
 That’s an elevation gain of 2,643 feet in just 3.7 miles.
 We wouldn’t blame you for taking the gondola instead – the views at the top are just as great either way.
 Or, just lounge by the pool instead.
 In Palm Springs there’s always a pool to be lounged by.